FLARE-forecast/ropenmeteo/README.md

 ## Seasonal Forecasts

-Weather forecats for up to 9 months in the future are avialable from the NOAA Climate Forecasting System
+Weather forecasts for up to 9 months in the future are available from the NOAA Climate Forecasting System

 \[<https://open-meteo.com/en/docs/seasonal-forecast-api>\]